philhoonoh/philhoonoh/README.md

 1) Question Answering  (w/IR)
     - Question Answering includes various interesting topics: MRC, ODQA, Multi-hop Retrieval, and etc.
     - If any form of languages can be converted to "question + (stimulus) => answer", we can leverage potential of QA.
-    - Is it possible to build a NLP model that generalizes human languages to answer any questions? (questions that may require intuition, and creativity)
+    - Is it possible to build a NLP model that generalizes human languages to answer any questions? (including questions that may require human's intuition and creativity)
 2) Fact Verification
     - Answering questions based on misleading information would result in detrimental effects on society.
     - How does model discriminate facts from non-facts?